MPIDR/OpenScience-DemographicResearch/README.md

 # Open science practices in demographic research: an appraisal

-This repository contains materials to partially reproduce the results of the paper: "Open science practices in demographic research: an appraisal".
+This repository contains materials to partially reproduce the results of the paper:

+Basellini, U. (2024).
+Open science practices in demographic research: an appraisal.
+Forthcoming in *Demographic Research*.
+Preprint available on [SocArXiv](https://osf.io/preprints/socarxiv/vrcdh ):

+## General information

-Only open-access publications from *Demography* (from 2021) and *Demographic Research* (from 2010) were included.
+In this repository, only open-access publications from *Demography* (from 2021) and *Demographic Research* (from 2010) were included.
 Non-Open Access publications were not included due to copyrights.
 The analysis can be replicated on other journals by downloading all volumes and issues (if possible) of interest.
+However, the file "03-combined-cleaned.Rdata" contains the text search results for all 2926 papers analysed in this article.

 ### Structure